garrandall/popular-music-data/tracks/my-baby-s-baby-liquid-gold.md

 You never notice me.
 Woah, oh-oh,
 Woah, oh-oh,
-You should see me now...
+You should see me now

 When he needs a lover,
 His baby plays on his mind.